-While intermittent fasting is a natural process of following the Ketogenic way of eating it is not recommended while healing your adrenal fatigue, going long periods of time without eating puts more stress on the adrenals which can make your symptoms worse.
+While some people will recommend intermittent fasting on a Ketogenic way of eating it is not recommended while healing your adrenal fatigue, going long periods of time without eating puts more stress on the adrenals which can make your symptoms worse.

-It is recommended that you eat little and often starting your day with a protein rich meal, within half an hour of waking and then eating smaller meals every few hours, this can be a little tricky if you are following macros as you will need to split you meals into smaller portions but it is still achievable.
+It is recommended that you eat little and often starting your day with a protein-rich meal, within half an hour of waking and then eating smaller meals every few hours, this can be a little tricky if you are following macros as you will need to split your meals into smaller portions but it is still achievable.

 - Vitamins B5 B6 B12